samhwang/gatsby-site-archived/index.md

 # Career Profile

 I have always been passionate about computers, the Internet and how people connect together.
-That was the reason why I chose to walk down the path of Web Development and IT Support.
+That was the reason why I chose to walk down the path of Software Development.
 It was to create a link between people where they can interact with each other, making the world a little closer.
 Throughout my past experience and my university studies, I hope I can contribute to my dreams, and the software development career path, one step at a time.

 ***

-# Proficiency
+# Skills and Proficiency

 I can learn new technologies pretty quickly, even the hacking around part.
 But sometimes it might take me a while to master it.
-I have also been involved in working with Agile teams.
+I have also been involved a lot in working with Agile teams, thus making me familiar with the concepts of sprints and kanban.

 ## Languages, frameworks and platforms

 ### Commercially experienced

-* PHP 7, SQL (MySQL, SQLite, MS SQL, PostgreSQL), Javascript (jQuery, Node), Python (Flask, Django), HTML5, CSS, SCSS, Java, Bash, Apache
+* PHP 7, Python, Javascript (jQuery, Node.js), Java and bash scripting
+* Databases and data modelling with MySQL, SQLite, MS SQL, PostgreSQL and MongoDB
+* Server configuration with  Apache
+* Frontend markup with HTML5, CSS, LESS and Sass/SCSS
-* Wordpress, CodeIgniter, Joomla, Meteor
+* CMS and Frameworks: Wordpress, CodeIgniter, Joomla, Meteor, Django, Flask

 ### Also learning

-Vagrant, Docker, Kubernetes, R, Ruby (Rails, and even ***THIS BLOG*** is written in Jekyll), C#, Javascript (Vue, Angular, React), NGINX
+Ruby (Rails, and even ***THIS SITE*** is written in Jekyll), C#, Javascript (Vue, Angular, React), NGINX, Cloud deployment (Vagrant, Docker, Kubernetes, AWS and Google Cloud)

-###### (That's a lot, I know.
+#### (That's a lot, I know.
 Gotta keep up with the world.)

 ## Environments